 - Learn in a collaborative, experientially based environment based on adult learning principles

 The Xavier HRD program is offered in an executive format.
 You enter with a group of students (known as a cohort) with whom you remain throughout the program.
-You attend classes on 24 weekends (Friday night, all day Saturday, Sunday morning) over the course of 21 months.
-Applications are now being accepted for the class beginning in August 2014.
+You attend classes once-a-month (Friday night, all day Saturday, Sunday morning) over the course of 22 months.
+Applications are now being accepted for the class beginning in August 2016.